kikimasu1/kikimasu1/README.md

-- 👋 Hi, I’m @kikimasu1, I'm currently an information and computing science graduate.
+- 👋 Hi, I’m @kikimasu1, this is an abandoned account.
-- 🌱 I’m currently learning full stack web development.
-- 📫 How to reach me : Please DM me on github
+- 👐 Catch me if you can

 <!---
 kikimasu1/kikimasu1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.